Key takeaways

 For example, if you have savings in both a 403(b) plan and a Roth IRA, you might withdraw just enough taxable income from the 403(b) to avoid getting bumped into a higher tax bracket.
 You could then take tax-free withdrawals from the Roth IRA for additional income without paying more taxes.

 Once you reach a certain age, the IRS requires you to take minimum distributions from all tax-deferred retirement accounts each year whether you need the income or not.
-These distributions are taxable, so they will drive your decisions on where to take other withdrawals in order to minimize additional taxes.
+These distributions are taxable, so they will drive your decisions on where to take other withdrawals in order to minimize your tax burden.

 The IRS is very strict about enforcing RMD rules, so make sure you calculate your RMDs correctly and make them on time.
 If you’re late, you’ll owe a penalty equal to 50 percent of the amount that should have been withdrawn.